parotlab/parotlab.github.io/_people/en/john-osborn.md

 when: 'Northern summer 2025'
 ---

-- _Undergrad student, Biomedical Engineering, Texas A&M University_
+- _Undergraduate student, Department of Biomedical Engineering, Texas A&M University College of Engineering_

-John is visiting Santiago for a few months as part of his summer abroad program.
-John is conducting research to develop live display of optical sectioning imaging data for fluorescence microscopy.
-In this project, he has been learning to interface software and hardware for microscope control, and data acquisition and processing.
+John is a visiting undergraduate student from Texas A&M and supervised by Vicente Parot.
+John is working on improving the software used in computational imaging.